isomerpages/govtech-stp/_atp-china/01c-atp-faq.md

 #### 29. What happens if visitors do not have a mobile devices to download the TraceTogether app?

 All visitors must have a mobile device to download the TraceTogether app.
-They are responsible for ensuring that their mobile devices is are compatible with the TraceTogether app.
+They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app.

 Visitors from Mainland China, whose mobile devices are incompatible with the TraceTogether app, can rent one from the Changi Recommends [here](https://www.changirecommends.com/reservation_form.aspx).
 Please have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
 Visitors who are unable to present a booking confirmation may be refused boarding by the airline.